-The International Business and Trade major arms students with the tools to tackle challenges in business while empowering them to contribute and engage in organizations and communities in a global business environment.
+The International Business major arms students with the tools to tackle challenges in business while empowering them to contribute and engage in organizations and communities in a global business environment.
 Program goals are accomplished through an active partnership with the business community while the program continuously enhances the quality and impact of international business education.

 Graduate on Time with your Flight Plan